coserv/todoExp/README.md

     npm install @coserv/todoExp

 This project has already embedded a coServ server.
-Once installed, you can go to the install directory and type the following in the command line to start the web application:
+Once installed, you can go 'node_modules/@coserv/todoexp' under the install directory and type the following in the command line to start the web application:

     npm start